christianburnham-SrPM/experiment-readout-copilot/README.md

 * Decision Regression Suite: 20/20 scenarios passed
 * Retrieval Evaluation: 90% retrieval success rate
-* Memo Faithfulness Testing: Included as part of the application evaluation workflow
+* Memo Faithfulness Testing: 4/5 passed — one memo cited historical experiments that weren't present in the retrieved sources (invented priors).
+The numbers and decision were correct, but the eval flagged the fabricated context before it could reach a stakeholder.

 The evaluation process directly influenced product decisions and surfaced edge cases that would otherwise have reached production.